corcoted/exampy/README.md

 - The exam questions are in `exampy.py`, starting around line 105.
 Each question consists of the following strings:
   - `qtext` - the text of the question
   - `thisalist` - a list of strings containing the answer choices.  *The first list item is the correct answer* and the other items are the distractors.
+  - The strings are raw LaTeX text and will be written verbatim to the output `.tex` files
-  - These strings are raw LaTeX text.
-The may include calculated values using python formatted strings.
+    - They may include calculated and/or randomized values using python formatted strings.
+    - Any additional source file (e.g. figure files, `.tex` files for inclusion as-is) must go in the `output/` folder and will be referenced relative to that path.
   - Each question block in the code should end with `addquestion(qtext,thisalist)`.